EngArthur/orbital-rendezvous-control/README.md

 - Add comprehensive docstrings
 - Include unit tests for new features
 - Update documentation as needed
+- Validate numerical accuracy against published results

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Based on the research by Okasha & Newman (2014)
-- Inspired by real spacecraft rendezvous missions
+- Inspired by real spacecraft rendezvous missions (ISS, Gemini, Apollo)
 - Developed for educational and research purposes
+- Validated against aerospace industry standards

 ## Contact

 **Arthur Allex Feliphe Barbosa Moreno**
 Instituto Militar de Engenharia (IME)
 Email:
 LinkedIn: [https://www.linkedin.com/in/arthurmoreno/]

 ---

-*This project demonstrates advanced aerospace engineering concepts and serves as a comprehensive reference for orbital rendezvous system design and implementation.*
+*This project demonstrates advanced aerospace engineering concepts and serves as a comprehensive reference for orbital rendezvous system design and implementation.
+The complete simulation framework provides industry-standard tools for mission analysis and spacecraft system design.*